jasonpetersen/onepager/README.md

 # Why do I need this?

-If you need to build a simple one page website—little more than a website-as-business-card—using a CMS is overkill.
+If you need to build a simple one page website—little more than a website-as-business-card—using a CMS like WordPress is overkill.
 The ongoing maintenance is more taxing than the site is worth.

 But that CMS does a lot of things for your site that you may not be aware of.
 A modern website is more than just HTML and CSS.
 How do you re-create some of those features from scratch?